krissanc/wave_explanation_photoelectric_effect/docs/README.md

 This doesn't claim to replace quantum mechanics, but explores what aspects of photoelectric behavior can emerge from wave-only models.

+## Physics Analysis

+See [PHYSICS_ANALYSIS.md](PHYSICS_ANALYSIS.md) for a deep dive into:
+- Why the frequency threshold emerges
+- Physical interpretation of each parameter
+- What the mysterious "store" variable might represent
+- Connection to real material properties

+## The Key Insight

+> **"The quantum is not in the light, but in the response."**

+Our model suggests that the photoelectric threshold emerges from MATERIAL PROPERTIES, not from light being quantized.
+The internal dynamics of matter (the store variable, coherence, coupling) determine whether and when electrons escape.

 ## License

 MIT License - Free for research and educational use.